pascallaliberte/sharpen.page/_posts/2020-11-13-your-product-might-push-through-with-these-perspectives.md

 [four-forces]: {% post_url 2018-12-06-forces-of-progress-in-purchase-decision %}

-On your landing page, the first words must help make the visitor say ["I feel understood, this is my situation"].
+On your landing page, the first words must help make the visitor say ["I feel understood, this is my situation"][page-any-good].
 The features have to help connect with the aspiration.
 [Anxieties have be addressed][reduce-anxieties] ("Will I have to invest a lof of my time learning something new to use this?").
 You're [competing mostly against people's habits][non-consumption], their "I'll just" statements.

+[page-any-good]: {% post_url 2019-06-20-i-dont-know-if-my-page-is-good %}
 [reduce-anxieties]: {% post_url 2020-10-30-to-add-appeal-first-reduce-anxieties %}
 [non-consumption]: {% post_url 2018-12-17-universal-competitor %}
 [page-any-good]: {% post_url 2019-06-20-i-dont-know-if-my-page-is-good %}